Persistence and Mattering in Undergraduate Education Research Cluster

 Educational Opportunities Initiatives

-John Girdwood is a Program Manager at the University of Michigan-Flint supporting the King-Chavez-Parks program.
+John Girdwood is a Program Manager at the UM-Flint supporting the King-Chavez-Parks program.
 He has also taught sociology at UM-Flint since 2012.

 Nancy Grigg